Braulo/skyhook-admin-client/README.md

 # skyhook-admin-client
-The Admin Client for the Skyhook auth server
+The Admin Client for the Skyhook auth server.